 Voila!
 Presto!
 You are done and will be loved forever!
 Enjoy!

-Do take a minute to watch through the video at the bottom of the recipe and please do try this dish – it is awesome!
+Do take a minute to watch through the video at the top of the page and please do try this dish – it is awesome!

 Shrimp Pad Thai RecipePin Recipe